Load shedding’s impact on manufacturing industry

 We spoke with Johannes Holtzhausen, from Rockent Industrial Services, an industrial cleaning company, who had completely transitioned to solar a year ago.

-“I would say our production has gone up by 60 percent, if a client needs a job done and do not have to rely on Eskom, they will choose us”.
+“I would say our production has gone up by 60 percent, if a client needs a job done and do not have to rely on Eskom, they will choose us.”

 Holtzhausen says that the decision to invest around R2.8 million in solar has paid off in abundance.

-Although investing in power alternatives is a solution, the price tag that is attached is not a viable option for many companies.
 In an interview with MoneyWeb, Amith Singh, national manager for manufacturing at Nedbank, explains that unfortunately, solar is not the ‘silver-bullet’.
-Companies across the manufacturing sector are having to diversify their strategies and adapt to loadshedding’s new normal.
+Companies across the manufacturing sector are having to diversify their strategies and adapt to load shedding’s impact on manufacturing as the new normal.

 As South Africans, we have first-hand experience on how Eskom’s notifications on when and how long our power outages are, are subject to change.
 To address the uncertainty of load shedding timetables, certain manufacturers have been compelled to modify their production methods.
-This could entail rearranging manufacturing procedures to align with periods of electricity accessibility or implementing lean manufacturing strategies to maximize resource utilization during power interruptions.

-“Unscheduled blackouts and loadshedding has very negatively impacted our employees as they work on an hourly rate”, owner of Prompt Die & Pressing Co, Dino Spinazze, explains.
-“We are having to adjust our schedules around this and it leaves our employees working less hours therefore making less money”.
+“Unscheduled blackouts and load shedding has very negatively impacted our employees as they work on an hourly rate,” owner of Prompt Die & Pressing Co, Dino Spinazze, explains.
+“We are having to adjust our schedules around this, and it leaves our employees working less hours therefore making less money.”

-The effects of load shedding go beyond just individual factories and have a much broader reach throughout the entire supply chain.
 Manufacturers are currently reassessing their supply chain approaches to mitigate any disruptions caused by power outages.
 This could entail diversifying their pool of suppliers, storing essential materials in advance, or developing backup plans for transportation and logistics.

 Share: